 In general, you will not benefit from having a QHP and Medicare at the same time.
 This is because when you enroll in Medicare, you are generally no longer eligible to receive cost assistance for your QHP.
 Confusion about QHPs and enrolling in Medicare leads some people to make enrollment mistakes.

 For example, maybe you enrolled in Medicare Part A and declined Part B when you first became eligible for Medicare because your subsidized QHP was cheaper than Part B. Or, maybe you enrolled in a QHP instead of Part B during your SEP for similar reasons.
 In either case, you may not have realized that you were supposed to sign up for Medicare and that you would lose your subsidy (cost assistance) because of your Medicare eligibility.
 In some instances, you may have continued to receive cost assistance even after enrolling in Part A. In other situations, you may have faced QHP coverage problems once your QHP realized that Medicare should be covering costs.
 For example, the QHP may have stopped paying primary for your health costs.

-If you made these enrollment mistakes, you usually could only enroll in Medicare during the General Enrollment Period (GEP).
+If you made these enrollment mistakes, you usually could only enroll in Medicare during the GEP.
 You would also potentially have a Part B late enrollment penalty.

-Time-limited equitable relief helps you enroll in Medicare as soon as possible and can erase an LEP, if you have one.
+Equitable relief for Marketplace enrollees helps you enroll in Medicare as soon as possible and can erase an LEP, if you have one.